-Before coming to Chicago-Kent, Krug was interim vice chancellor for academic affairs for the University of Washington's Bothell campus.
-She joined the University of Washington School of Law in 2010 as an assistant professor and moved up the ranks quickly.
-She earned tenure in 2014, served as the associate dean for research and faculty development from 2014 to 2016, and became a full professor in 2016.
-She served as interim dean of the law school from 2017 to 2018.
-During her tenure as dean, Krug worked to ensure the school’s financial stability, to enhance student success, to deepen engagements with alumni and the legal community, to promote diversity and inclusion, and to increase funds for scholarships.
+Before coming to Chicago-Kent, Krug was interim vice chancellor for academic affairs for the University of Washington’s Bothell campus.
+She joined the University of Washington School of Law in 2010 as an assistant professor, earned tenure in 2014, served as the associate dean for research and faculty development from 2014–16, and became a full professor in 2016.
+She served as interim dean of the law school from 2017–18.

-Krug has published articles in top journals, including the Columbia Law Review, Southern California Law Review, Washington University Law Review, and Boston University Law Review.
-Her article “Investing and Pretending,” published in the Iowa Law Review, was selected for the 2015 Harvard/Stanford/Yale Junior Faculty Forum at Harvard Law School.
+Krug has published articles in top journals, including Columbia Law Review, Southern California Law Review, Washington University Law Review, Emory Law Journal, and Boston University Law Review.
+Her article, “Investing and Pretending,” published in the Iowa Law Review, was selected for presentation at the Harvard/Stanford/Yale Junior Faculty Forum.

 Education